hrkt/my-pdf-slideshow/README.md

 - ✅to move between pages, use short cut keys (Unix "less" command style is supported currently)
 - ✅direct jump to the specified page is supported.

+## notice

+- On Windows, you may have to restart your browser after changing your display scaling settings so as PDF to be rendered as you might expect.

 ## how to use

 ### commands